 I believe in not only taking care of the two of you, but in taking care of the memories.
 In 80 years, your wedding album will be opened up by a grandchild that was never even at your wedding.
 She will learn what ridiculous nicknames you had for each other and what silly joke your dad was telling you on the dance floor, because these photos will spur priceless conversations.

 "In life, it's not where you go, it's who you travel with."

-You are independent and ambitious, but sharing life together simply makes it more enjoyable.
-You work hard not only for the gratification of accomplishment, but in order to thoroughly enjoy your time away from work – and that time is priceless.
+You are independent and ambitious.
+Sharing life together simply makes it more enjoyable.
+You’ll sacrifice the perfect walk-in closet for a bigger dining room table and you can’t wait to host Friendsgiving.
+You work hard not only for the gratification of accomplishment but in order to thoroughly enjoy your time away from work – and that time is priceless.

 You travel the world, but you are always home for Christmas.